 I typically park in the Oregon Hill neighborhood near the Oregon Hill Overlook and walk to the bridge.
 The overlook offers nice views of the James River and is worth a stop before heading to the bridge.

 Take the exit ramp up to the bridge (facing the city) using the sidewalk.
-Everything opens up once your above the railroad tracks and you get a beautiful view of RVA.
+Everything opens up once you’re above the railroad tracks and you get a beautiful view of RVA.

-If taking pictures, there’s a few different compositions here so make sure explore a little bit (as much as one can on the sidewalk of busy bridge/road/ramp)
+If taking pictures, there are a few different compositions here so make sure to explore a little bit (as much as one can on the sidewalk of a busy bridge/road/ramp)